Azure/azure-data-lake-store-python/README.rst

 Progress can be tracked using a callback function in the form `track(current, total)` When passed, this will keep track of transferred bytes and be called on each complete chunk.
-We use a `threading.Lock` to protect against race conditions when updating the total and when calling the callback function so

-Here's an example from the Azure CLI:
+Here's an example using the Azure CLI progress controller as the `progress_callback`:

 .. code-block:: python